Immigration Frequently Asked Questions

 Remain calm and answer all questions asked to you openly and honestly.

 Immigration regulations can be difficult to understand.
-Please check this link for the basic guidelines that you will need to follow to maintain your immigration status as a student while you are in the U.S. There is a lot of information about immigration regulations throughout the ISS website.
+There is a lot of information about immigration regulations throughout the ISS website.
 If you have any questions or difficulties once you arrive, come to the ISS office.
 Immigration counselors are available to answer questions and help you successfully navigate the immigration system and maintain your status.

 - An overview of immigration procedures for students